Drink Driving Lawyers Sydney NSW - NS Criminal Lawyers & Associates

 • Incorrect Driver ID: Disputing that you were the person actually driving the vehicle.

-• Necessity/Duress: You drove only to escape an immediate threat of death or serious injury (where available).
+• Necessity/Duress: You drove only to escape an immediate threat of death or serious injury, where available.

 Possible Outcomes: Section 10 and CROs